SteelCompendium/data-rules-md-dse/Abilities/Tactician/2nd-Level Features/Squad On Me.md

   scc:
     - mcdm.heroes.v1:feature.ability.tactician.2nd-level-feature:squad-on-me-5-focus
   scdc:
-    - 1.1.1:13.2.4.5:04
+    - 1.1.1:11.2.4.5:04
   source: mcdm.heroes.v1
   subclass: Vanguard
   target: Self and each ally in the area
   type: feature/ability/tactician/2nd-level-feature
 effects:
+  - name: Effect
-  - effect: Until the start of your next turn, each target has a bonus to stability equal to your Might score.
+    effect: Until the start of your next turn, each target has a bonus to stability equal to your Might score.
 Additionally, each target gains 2 surges.
-    name: Effect
 ```